saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 ### Create Your Project

-Another option, if you don't want to clone the github repo, is to copy and paste the code below.
+Options for Setting up the project:
+* You can copy [example of the project code here](https://github.com/walkerlj0/Quickstart_Android/tree/master/Mod2/2.03).
+Make sure that you [add Maven support](https://www.jetbrains.com/help/idea/convert-a-regular-project-into-a-maven-project.html) if you use a copy of the code.
+* [Create your own project using IntelliJ IDE](https://training.saucelabs.com/codelabs/Module2-SeleniumJava/index.html?index=..%2F..SeleniumJava#4) and add the code with the instructions below.

-This course will demonstrate using the IntelliJ IDEA code editor, which allows you to set up a project using Maven and JDK 1.8.
-If you are setting up a new project, and copying and pasting the code, you will need to choose Maven as a build tool and choose a Java SDK you have as you set up the project.
+Make sure either way, you have [set up your project](https://training.saucelabs.com/codelabs/Module2-SeleniumJava/index.html?index=..%2F..SeleniumJava#copy-the-project-code-optional) with **Maven** as a build tool and **choosen a Java SDK** you have as you set up the project.

 ### Add to `pom.xml`